waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

-## I. Current Objectives & Strategy
-1.  **Primary Goal:** Become the Pokémon League Champion, starting with the Violet City Gym.
-2.  **Path:** Route 29 -> Cherrygrove City -> Route 30 -> Route 31 -> Violet City.
-3.  **Exploration Strategy:** I will use my `find_reachable_unseen_tiles` tool and `exploration_strategist` agent to guide my exploration of new areas.

-## II.
-Guiding Principles
-*   **Immediate Action:** As an LLM, I have no concept of 'later'.
-Any task I identify, especially tool maintenance or data management, must be performed in the current turn.
-Deferring actions is a critical failure.
-*   **Verify, Don't Assume:** My memory is fallible.
-I must ALWAYS verify my assumptions against the game state information and map memory before acting.

-## III.
-Critical Lessons & Errors
+## I. Critical Lessons & Errors
 *   **CRITICAL HALLUCINATION (Turn 1621):** I hallucinated finding a Poké Ball at (19, 15) on Route 31.
 The item was actually at (29, 5).
 I failed to verify the item's existence. **LESSON:** ALWAYS verify game state information against the map memory source of truth.
 NEVER assume an action was successful without confirmation.
-*   **DEFERRED DATA MANAGEMENT (Turn 1621-1628):** I failed to immediately update map markers after believing I had collected an item, waiting until after a long battle. **LESSON:** Data management (markers, notepad) must be performed in the same turn a discovery is made.
+*   **DEFERRED DATA MANAGEMENT (Turn 1621-1683):** I have repeatedly failed to immediately update map markers or my notepad after discoveries, especially after battles or when in menus.
+This is a critical failure of my core programming. **LESSON:** Data management (markers, notepad) must be performed in the same turn a discovery is made.
 It is the highest priority.
+*   **FAILED INTERACTION HYPOTHESIS (Turns 1676-1680):** I assumed stunning a moving NPC would guarantee a battle interaction.
+My attempts to battle the Youngster on Route 31 failed even when he was stunned, proving my hypothesis incorrect.
+He is likely not a standard trainer. **LESSON:** Do not persist with a failed hypothesis.
+If an interaction doesn't work after a few systematic attempts, pivot to a new strategy.

-## IV.
+## II.
 Key NPCs and Locations
 *   **Professor Elm:** Gave me my starter, Vulcan.
 Tasked me with the Gym Challenge.
 *   **Mr. Pokémon:** Lives somewhere north of Cherrygrove City.
 I have already met him.
 *   **GRAMPS (Guide Gent):** Gave me a tour of Cherrygrove and the MAP CARD.
 *   **Mom:** Saving money for me.
 *   **WADE (Bug Catcher):** Met on Route 31.
 Not a trainer.
 Gave me his phone number.
+*   **FALKNER:** Violet City Gym Leader.
+*   **SPROUT TOWER:** Mentioned by the Officer in the Route 31 Gatehouse.
+Sounds important.

-## V. Battle and Pokemon Information
+## III.
+Battle and Pokemon Information
 *   **Party Composition:**
     *   Miasma (Gastly), Lv.
 5. Moves: HYPNOSIS, LICK.
     *   Warden (Hoothoot), Lv.
 3. Moves: TACKLE, GROWL.
 (Asleep)